Henry Clay Frick: The Johnstown Flood

 The American Society of Civil Engineers launched an investigation of the South Fork Dam breach immediately after the flood.
-However, the report was delayed, subverted, and whitewashed, before being released two years after the disaster.
+However, the report was delayed, subverted, and whitewashed, and finally released two years after the disaster.
 A detailed discussion of what happened during the ASCE investigation, its participating engineers, and the science behind the 1889 flood was published in 2018.

 Old Overholt whiskey

 In 1881, Frick, already wealthy, took control of his grandfather's whiskey company, Old Overholt.
 Frick split ownership with Andrew Mellon and Charles W. Mauck; each owned one-third of the company.
 The family's whiskey company was a sentimental side business for Frick, and was headquartered in Pittsburgh's Frick Building.
 In 1907, as prohibition became more popular across the country, Frick and Mellon removed their names from the distilling license, although they retained ownership in the company.
 Upon Frick's death in 1919, he left his share of the company to Mellon.